James Jarvaise: Personal life

 James Jarvaise was born on February 16, 1924, in Indianapolis, Indiana, to James Alexis (1888-1965) and Suzanne (Conlin) Jarvaise (1890-1978).
 His father, born in Turkey to French parents, was a scholar of Greek studies, spoke five languages and was a collector of antiques, largely informing young James’ interests in arts and culture.
 The family, which included his sisters Julia and Catherine, spent time in New York City and Chicago, but Pittsburgh, Pennsylvania remained their main residence until 1940.

 The Jarvaise family moved to Los Angeles where James graduated from John Marshall High School in 1942.
 After graduating, James enlisted in the United States Army on April 23, 1943, in Los Angeles.
 He trained at Camp Roberts, California where he was selected for Army Air Corps specialized training at the University of Nebraska, Lincoln.
 Jarvaise was stationed in Heidelberg, Germany with the United States Army Air Corps from 1944 through 1945.
 Following the war, Jarvaise traveled throughout France and Germany.
 While in France, he studied briefly with Fernand Léger in his studios in Paris and Biarritz, France.
 While studying in Paris, James befriended artist Matsumi “Mike” Kanemitsu who would influence Jarvaise’s early artworks.

-James returned to Los Angeles, California in 1946 where he enrolled in the University of Southern California (USC), studying at College of Letters, Arts and Science’s Fine Arts Department under Francis de Erdely and Edgar Ewing.
+James returned to Los Angeles, California in 1946 where he enrolled in the University of Southern California (USC), studying at College of Letters, Arts and Science’s Fine Arts Department.
 While studying as USC, Jarvaise met his future wife Olive Lorraine Weber (1924-2011), a Literature major.
 James Jarvaise and Lorraine Webber married in Inglewood, California in 1950.
-The Jarvaise’s had five children, James Laurens, Julie Lorraine, Jeanne Marie, Anna Alexis, and Jean Rene.
+The Jarvaise’s had five children.

 During this period, Jarvaise developed a mixed media collage technique that he experimented with throughout his career.
 Jarvaise assembled found objects, paint, industrial materials, and metals mostly in monochrome palettes of blacks, grays, whites, and beiges.
 Jarvaise graduated with Bachelor of Fine Arts, University of Southern California, College of Letters, Arts and Science, Fine Arts Department in 1952.
 Later that year, he was awarded a purchase award for Crystal Lamp at the Annual Exhibition “Art Schools U.S.A.”
 Addison Gallery of American Art, Andover, Massachusetts.

 Jarvaise was an invited to attend Rico Le Brun’s Art Workshop at Yale University in 1953 where he audited Josef Albers’ classes.
 Also in 1953, Lorraine was offered a teaching assignment by the U.S. Air Force in France which allowed the couple the opportunity to travel and study throughout Europe.
-Upon their return to Los Angeles, James completed his Master of Fine Arts, University of Southern California, College of Letters, Arts and Science, Fine Arts Department.
+Upon their return to Los Angeles, James completed his Master of Fine Arts at the University of Southern California.